Reaction Time Test

 Can I improve my reaction time with practice?

 Yes, to a degree.
 While your baseline reaction time is partly genetic, regular practice can improve your scores by 10-20%.
 Check out our guide to improving reaction time for proven techniques.
-More importantly, you can train game-specific reactions that combine prediction, pattern recognition, and motor skills, which is often more valuable than raw reaction speed.
+You can also train game-specific reactions that combine prediction, pattern recognition, and motor skills, which is often more valuable than raw reaction speed.

 How is my data stored?

-All your data (personal best, session history, achieved ranks, and settings) is stored locally in your browser using localStorage.
-Nothing is sent to any server, so your results stay completely private on your device.
+Your browser stores all your data (personal best, session history, achieved ranks, and settings) locally using localStorage.
+Nothing reaches any server, so your results stay private on your device.
 This also means your data won't sync across different browsers or devices.

 How do I reset my progress?